 Interview Affirmations: Boost Your Confidence and Nail Your Next Job Interview

-6/20/20254 min read
+6/20/20255 min read

 What Are Interview Affirmations?

-For example, an interview affirmation might be:
+For example, a powerful interview affirmation might be:

-Why Use Affirmations Before an Interview?
+Why use Affirmations Before An Interview?

 1. Reduce Anxiety and Stress